Frequently Asked Questions

 The Building Approvals department does not provide building design or code solutions services and primarily reviews plans that have been designed by external professionals.
 The expertise of registered professionals may reduce the number of revisions required, saves time and additional revision costs for the building owner as well as ensures the safety of the structure.

-Under some situations, Richmond does require the involvement of registered professionals as outlined in the City Bylaws, Chapter 4 - Regulations - Building Regulation Bylaw 7230 - Part Five.
+Under some situations, Richmond does require the involvement of registered professionals as outlined in the City Bylaws, Chapter 4 - Regulations - Building Regulation Bylaw 7230 - Part Five or other Provincial Regulations.

 The Plan Processing fee is forfeited to the City if the Building Permit has not been paid for within 30 days of notification that the Building Permit is ready for issuance.
 Refer to the City Bylaws, Chapter 4 - Regulations - Building Regulation Bylaw 7230 - Part Five.